 Talk to your parents and you may find that the reason they aren’t taking the medication is because it’s causing unpleasant side effects.
 Perhaps they are feeling nauseated or dizzy.
 Jot down how they are feeling after taking the medication and contact their doctor to see what alternatives there are to switch the medication or methods to reduce the side effects with the existing ones.

 If you can’t get them to take the medication, don’t force the situation right then.
 Leave them alone for a bit so you can both calm down and then try again in a little bit.
 Maybe it’s 15 minutes or another hour, just gauge the situation and try your best to keep it as a positive experience.

 Getting Help for Your Elderly Parents

 Sometimes you need assistance in taking care of your elderly parents.
-There are options out there, including adult day care, assisted living facilities, and nursing homes.
+There are options out there, including adult day care, assisted living facilities, energy workers compensation programs and nursing homes.
 For EEOICPA and RECA beneficiaries, there may be an option for free home healthcare services as well.
 Contact United Energy Workers’ Healthcare to learn more on EEOICPA and RECA programs.